Home » Insights » Retirement » Your Retirement Checklist for Ages 50, 60, 65, and Beyond

 Ages 66-75

 Revisit your estate plan or create one.
-Check to be sure you have a current medical directive, the beneficiaries you want are accurate on your accounts, including grandchildren that may have been born since your last revision, a succession plan for your business, and protection for your digital assets If you have savings and retirement accounts, insurance policies, real estate, large investments, or a small business, a solid estate plan can help you secure your assets as they pass on to the next generation.
+Check to be sure you have a current medical directive, the beneficiaries you want are accurate on your accounts, including grandchildren that may have been born since your last revision, a succession plan for your business, and protection for your digital assets.
+If you have savings and retirement accounts, insurance policies, real estate, large investments, or a small business, a solid estate plan can help you secure your assets as they pass on to the next generation.
 Consider hiring an estate attorney if you haven’t yet.
-In addition, it is good practice to as well as your end of life wishes, should something happen to you.
+In addition, it is good practice to provide your adult children a comprehensive list of your assets and accounts as well as your end of life wishes, should something happen to you.

 Age 76 and Older